 Timely Notice A notice that is mailed at least 15 days before the effective date of the case action.
-Federally provided benefits for people whose employment was adverse Assistance (TAA) by the importation of goods.
+Trade Adjustment Assistance (TAA) Federally provided benefits for people whose employment was adversely affected by the importation of goods.
 U Underpayment Amount by which benefits received are less than amount for which the assistance unit was eligible.
 Unearned Income Monetary or in-kind compensation that is not received as the direct result of an individual's own labor or services.
 V Verification Proof that statements made by the applicant/recipient are true.
-An individual who deliberately reduces income without good cause; this is a sanctionable action under both TANF and FS.
-W Work Participation Allowance or Stipend An amount of money under both TANF and FS designed to reimburse participants for employment or work-related training activities.
-Work Participation Rates The federally mandated percentage of TANF recipients who must be engaged in specified work activities for a minimum number of hours each month. × Y Z
+Voluntary Quit An individual who deliberately reduces income without good cause; this is a sanctionable action under both TANF and FS.
+W ' Work Participation Allowance or Stipend An amount of money under both TANF and FS designed to reimburse participants for employment or work-related training activities.
+Work Participation Rates The federally mandated percentage of TANF recipients who must be engaged in specified work activities for a minimum number of hours each month.
+X I .
+Y